Skip to Content

 Juniper Springs is not as inexpensive or care-free as it used to be.
 There’s a $12 per person entrance fee and there are new policies designed to limit the number of people going down the run.

-If you bring your own kayak or canoe, there is a $10 launch fee and a $12 haul-back fee.
+If you bring your own kayak or canoe, there is a launch fee and a shuttle fee, if you need transportation for you and your vessel back to the launch.

-To avoid overstressing the river, only 10 paddlecraft can launch every half hour, and there is no reservation system.
-Adventure Ocala recommends you call (352) 625-3147 to confirm availability on the day you wan to visit
+To avoid overstressing the river, only 10 paddle-craft can launch every half hour, and there is no reservation system.
+N’Aventure recommends you call (352) 625-3147 to confirm availability on the day you wan to visit

 juniper springs map of juniper springs run Juniper Springs in Ocala Forest: One of the best kayaking runs is open again